 What is Medical Malpractice?

-Medical malpractice refers to the negligence or professional misconduct by healthcare providers, including doctors, nurses, surgeons, anesthesiologists, pharmacists, and hospitals, resulting in substandard treatment or care that causes harm or injury to a patient (Mello et al., 2010).
+Medical malpractice refers to negligence or professional misconduct by a healthcare provider that results in substandard treatment and causes harm or injury to a patient (Mello et al., 2010).
 Reference: The New England Journal of Medicine

 Implications of Medical Malpractice in Tampa